PHP-CS-Fixer/PHP-CS-Fixer.github.io/index.rst

 PHP Coding Standards Fixer
 ==========================

-The PHP Coding Standards Fixer (PHP CS Fixer) tool fixes your code to follow standards;
+The PHP Coding Standards Fixer (PHP CS Fixer) fixes your code to follow the standards.
-whether you want to follow PHP coding standards as defined by `PER Coding Style <https://www.php-fig.org/per/coding-style/>`__, or other community driven ones like the Symfony one.
-You can **also** define your (team's) style through configuration.

-It can modernize your code (like converting the ``pow`` function to the ``**`` operator on PHP 5.6) and (micro) optimize it.

 If you are already using a linter to identify coding standards problems in your code, you know that fixing them by hand is tedious, especially on large projects.
-This tool does not only detect them, but also fixes them for you.
+This tool not only detects them, but also fixes them for you.

+PHP CS Fixer has built-in rule sets, whether you want to follow PHP coding standards as defined by `PHP-FIG's PER Coding Style <https://www.php-fig.org/per/coding-style/>`__, a wide community like the `Symfony <https://symfony.com/doc/current/contributing/code/standards.html>`__, or `our opinionated one <./doc/ruleSets/PhpCsFixer.rst>`__.
+You can **also** define your (team's) style through the `configuration file <./doc/config.rst>`__.

+PHP CS Fixer can not only unify the style of your code, but also help to modernize your codebase towards newer PHP (e.g. `@PHP85Migration <./doc/ruleSets/PHP85Migration.rst>`__) and newer PHPUnit (e.g. `@PHPUnit91Migration:risky <./doc/ruleSets/PHPUnit91MigrationRisky.rst>`__).

 Supported PHP Versions
 ----------------------

-* PHP 7.4
-* PHP 8.0
-* PHP 8.1
-* PHP 8.2
-* PHP 8.3
-* PHP 8.4
+* PHP 7.4 - PHP 8.4

 Documentation
 -------------